Russell-Day/blueprints_inventory_case_study_07042024/README.md

 ## Description

 The goal of this study is to help speed up the inventorying process by creating a list of the most common items and most common manufacturers that is given to us from donations.
 Also a little bit to help me hone my SQL and R skills for data aggregation and visualization.
+This is my first case study and did play around with the visualizations.

 ## Getting Started